These Brothers Followed Alex Ovechkin Straight Into History - Washingtonian

 Brad and Mike Herson are brothers, DC-area natives, and lifelong Washington Capitals fans.
 Now, they can also count themselves as certified Alex Ovechkin groupies.

 About five years ago, the brothers started to suspect that Ovechkin might someday break Wayne Gretzky’s all-time career goal record.
 It was back then that they decided: Should Ovi ever really come close to out-scoring Gretzky, they “would be at the game no matter what,” Mike says.
-That’s why they bought tickets to every Caps game through mid-April.
-That’s how they found themselves in Boston, Raleigh, and eventually the right place at the right time on Sunday: Long Island, or more specifically, UBS Arena, where Ovechkin officially one-upped Gretzky.
+That’s how they found themselves in the right place at the right time on Sunday: Long Island, or more specifically, UBS Arena, where Ovechkin officially one-upped Gretzky.

 In some ways, Mike says, Ovechkin feels almost like a third brother.
 “I’m 39, Brad’s 36, and Ovi’s 39, so basically, we’ve all kind of grown up together—like, [Ovi] is literally two months older than me.”
 Watching him break Gretzsky’s record was not so much about the goal itself.
 “When it happens, you think about the culmination of your entire career watching him.
 You kind of feel like you’re a part of it.
 That’s the cool thing.
 It’s a really rewarding thing as a fan.”